Ashley Jackson: The Yorkshire Artist (Hardback)

 The atmospheric paintings of rural Yorkshire landscapes speak volumes.This England, Spring 2018

-A pleasure for the senses.José Manuél Rico Cortés (Mister JM) - Miniaturas JM
+Read the full Spanish review here.José Manuél Rico Cortés (Mister JM) - Miniaturas JM

 It's not a 'how to' book, but serves as inspiration with accompanying quotations from the artist.Leisure Painter, January 2018

 There's something unsettling and ephemeral yet at the same time uplifting and beatific about his paintings which often depict either gathering storm clouds, or layers of light after the heavens have opened.Yorkshire Post Magazine